 Onboarding 2.0 – Finding the minimum path to awesome to double trial to paid conversion

 But that wasn't obviously going to scale, right?
 I mean as soon as we emailed that launch list and got 500 people in trying the app, there's no chance I can maintain that.
 So what we did is we sat down and we said, "We have to find out the MPA," that's minimum path to awesome.
 It's the minimum path from here to there that gives them a dopamine rush.
 So, if you have invoicing software, maybe it's when they send their first invoice, maybe it's when they get paid, we don't know yet, we just have to take a guess.
 If you have proposal software, maybe it's when they send that first proposal.
-If you have email marketing software it's going to be either when they get their first subscriber, maybe when they send their first email, you don't know yet.
+If you have software for email marketing it's going to be either when they get their first subscriber, maybe when they send their first email, you don't know yet.
 You have to take a guess.
 So you've gotta sit and think, "What is the minimum path to awesome?"
 Then you have to talk to people about it.

 Talk to customers